greenonline/TinyTextAdventure_in_ZIL/README.md

 I tried installing an Ubuntu 24.04.3 LTS VM on VirtualBox, but my Mac slowed to a crawl.

-Before I managed to get dotnet v8 working (see above), I ended up just using the online parser at [zilf.io - New Project](https://zilf.io/project/new), with works well.
+Before I managed to get `dotnet` v8 working (see above), I ended up just using the online parser at [zilf.io - New Project](https://zilf.io/project/new), which works well.
 At least the code below is now typo free!

 ## Code